How Out of State Child Support Works

 How Do I Go about Filing an Out of State Child Support Order in South Carolina?

 How you file depends on if you want DSS involvement.
 There are 3 different routes to take when filing for child support.
-The route you’ve taken determines not only how you file but also how to modify child support (more on that below).
+The route you’ve taken determines not only how you file but also how to modify a support order (more on that below).

 1. Going through DSS

-This is one solution if you don’t have a child support case in another state.
+This is one solution if you don’t have a ase in another state.
 If you’re entitled to child support, you can go to the South Carolina Department of Social Services.
 You can also go to your state’s similar agency if you don’t live in South Carolina.
 You can ask them to start a child support case.

 Then, DSS will work with the other state’s agency to establish child support.